saeloun/miru-web/docs/contributing-guide/guidelines.md

 ## Setup

-The Readme contains all the setup information you'd require.
+The [Contribution Setup](/docs/category/setup) contains all the setup information you'd require.
 Please follow the instructions there to get started.

 ## Everything is GitHub